probot/adapter-azure-functions/README.md

 ## How it works

-`@probot/adapter-azure-functions` exports everything that [`probot`](https://github.com/probot/probot/#readme) does plus `createAzureFunctionsMiddleware`.
+`@probot/adapter-azure-functions` exports everything that [`probot`](https://github.com/probot/probot/#readme) does plus `createAzureFunction`.

-`createAzureFunctionsMiddleware` slightly differs from Probot's built-in `createNodeModdleware`, as an Azure function does receives slightly different parameters.
+`createAzureFunction` slightly differs from Probot's built-in `createNodeMiddleware`, as an Azure function does receives slightly different parameters.

 ## License